patreeceeo/html1337/plans.md

 # Different kinds of entities can be created by using different css classes

-# A generic way to map css variable name/value pairs to JS functions
+# A generic way to map css selectors to JS functions

 This will facilitate:

 - updating css variables self-referentially
-  - velocity => position + velocity, rotation velocity => rotation + rotation velocity
+  - elements with a velocity css class have velocity/position css variables.
+Update their position variables on each frame.
 - spawning
-  - input css variable: spawn count => clone or remove elements matching selector
+  - elements with a spawn prototype css class are initially removed from dom but stored in js memory
+  - read css variables related to spawn rate, max spawn count to determine how many should be in the dom on each frame.
-  - output css variable: spawn index => use to calculate other css variables
+  - set spawn info css variables to use in calculating other css variables
 - collision handling
+  - maintain a spatial index of elements with a collision css class.
-  - input css variable: collision-mask => detect collisions with matching entities
+  - read collision mask css variable, detect collisions with matching entities.
   - add css class to colliding entities
 - camera/frame management
+  - maintain list of elements with a camera css class.
-  - input css variable: how to handle when an entity leaves the frame element bounds
+  - read css variable to decide how to handle when an entity leaves the frame element bounds
-  - input css variables: camera/frame position, zoom, rotation
+  - read css variable for camera/frame position, zoom, rotation